deejaygraham/sketchnoting-for-developers/draft.md

 #Try

-Try for one or more of the sessions today.
+Try sketchnoting one or more of the sessions today.
 I have the word of the organizer that nobody will kill you for trying.

-Post a picture sketchnote of a talk to twitter using #dddnorth or tweet @DDDNorth (or come and show me so I can tweet it)
+Post a picture of the sketchnote to twitter using #dddnorth or tweet @DDDNorth (or come and show me so I can tweet it)

 ----

 #Catch

-I will pick at semi-random a winner who will receive a copy of Mike Rohde's new book the SNW at the end of the day.
-If you aren't in the room for the giveaways you won't get it and I'll pick someone else.
+I will pick a winner at semi-random and they will receive a copy of Mike Rohde's new book the SNW at the end of the day.

 ----